deadundead/splitwise_importer/README.md

 - `mccDic.yaml`

 To prepare the configuration files, you must:
+- Open `example_config.yaml` file in text editor.
 - [Get](https://secure.splitwise.com/apps) the API key, consumer ID and consumer Secret from Splitwise.
 - Download your bank account log in `CSV` format for the dates of interest.
 See the layout (which column corresponds to which data).
-- Specify the `group_id` from the link to your group `https://secure.splitwise.com/#/groups/<group_id>`.
+- Copy `group_id` from the link to your group `https://secure.splitwise.com/#/groups/<group_id>`.
 - Fill the `example_config.yaml` file with auth and layout data.
 Save it as `config.yaml`.
 - In the `mccDic.yaml` file specify the correspondence between your bank payment types and Splitwise categories. e.g. `Grocery store : Groceries`.
 The whole list of categories is given in the file.
-If you don'care, just create a dummy entry e.g. `Dummy : General`.
+If you don't care, just create a dummy entry e.g. `Dummy : General`.
 All unspecified catagories will be set as 'General' expenses.

 After this you are hopefully set up and ready to go!